qbit/mycete/README.md

 - [X] more feedback and user error guards
 - [ ] use constrained memory, not slowly ever growing maps.
 Aka don't be a memory hog
 - [ ] twitter stream to matrix, favorite and retweet
+- [ ] look into support for small videos